 Determining the tuition fee rate

-- and whether you have already obtained a degree from a Dutch higher education institution.
+- and whether you have already obtained a bachelor’s or master’s degree from a Dutch higher education institution.

-First criterion is your nationality.
-If you are a national of an EU/EEA member state, Switzerland or Suriname, you may be eligible to pay the statutory tuition fee.
+Only students with a nationality of an EU/EEA member state, Switzerland or Suriname, are eligible to pay the statutory tuition fee, because only they are eligible for funding of their studies by the government.
+Dutch students are eligible for study funding based on their Dutch citizenship, EU/EEA students based on their EU/EER membership.
 If you do not meet the nationality criterion then you will be required to pay the higher institutional tuition fee applicable to your programme.

-In case you do not meet the nationality criterion, you can still be eligible for the statutory tuition fee or an institutional rate that is the same size as the statutory tuition fee in a number of cases.
+In case you do not meet the nationality criterion, you can sometimes still be eligible for the ‘statutory tuition fee’ or for the ‘institutional tuition fee to the amount of the statutory tuition fee’ based on your special residence status for the Netherlands.
 Contact the Student Services Centre if you satisfy one of the following conditions or satisfy this during the course of the academic year.

 - You have a Dutch residence permit type ‘familielid EU/EER’, which means you are a family member of an EU/EEA citizen whom resides in the Netherlands.

-You hold a valid Foreign Nationals Identity Document (W-document).
+- You hold a Dutch valid Foreign Nationals Identity Document (W-document).

-- You are a national of a non-EU/EEA country, but you have a specific residence permit for “long-term resident-EC” from an EU country and a temporary residence permit for The Netherlands (e.g. for study).
+- You are a national of a non-EU/EEA country, but you have a specific residence permit for “long-term resident-EC” from an EU country other than the Netherlands, in combination with a temporary residence permit for the Netherlands (e.g. for study).

 Second bachelor's or master's degree

 The tuition fee you will be required to pay does not only depend on your nationality.
-It also depends on whether this is your first or second degree in the Netherlands.
+It also depends on whether this is your first or second higher education’s bachelor’s or master’s degree in the Netherlands.
 There is a difference between starting a second programme after you have completed your first degree and doing two programmes at the same time.

 A second study programme after your first degree

-If you wish to start (or have already started) a second bachelor’s or master’s programme in the Netherlands after completing your first degree at a Dutch higher education institution, you will be required to pay the higher, institutional tuition fee.
+In principle, the Dutch government subsidises for a maximum of one bachelor's and one master's programme per student.
+So, if you wish to start (or have already started) a second bachelor’s or master’s programme in the Netherlands after completing your first bachelor’s or master’s degree at a Dutch higher education institution, you will be required to pay the higher, institutional tuition fee.
 The exact amount of this fee depends on the study programme.

 There are some exceptions.
-You will be entitled to pay the lower statutory tuition fee for the second programme on bachelor's or master's level if:
+You will still be entitled to pay the lower statutory tuition fee for the second programme on bachelor's or master's level, if:

 - your second Dutch bachelor’s programme is in the area of healthcare or education, and you have not yet obtained a bachelor’s degree in one of these areas